-Colonial Williamsburg has generously donated FREE passes for the first 6,000 Run for the Dream registrants and all Wounded Warriors, as well as a 20% discount for friends and family!
+Colonial Williamsburg has generously donated FREE passes for the first 4,000 Run for the Dream registrants, as well as a 20% discount for friends and family!

 Make time to enjoy the roller coasters at world famous Busch Gardens amusement park, consistently named the most beautiful in the Nation.

-Busch Gardens Williamsburg has generously donated FREE passes for the first 3,000 half marathon registrants and all Wounded Warriors!
-These one-day tickets are good for Friday May 30, Saturday May 31 or Sunday June 1.
+Busch Gardens Williamsburg has generously donated FREE passes for the first 3,000 half marathon registrants!
+These one-day tickets are good for Friday May 29, Saturday May 30 or Sunday May 31.